-Adaptive management discussions after this first mitigation year will likely focus on the first minor revisions to the basemap through updating of individual GIS layers with the most currently-available data.
-Another topic for exploration relates to the Program's observation that implementation of the strategy overall could be improved by creating a feedback looping mechanism between developers, state permitting agencies, and the Program to overcome the Program's lack of knowledge about the status and disposition of projects (i.e. permitting process, implementation schedule, or whether a project was cancelled altogether).
+During MSGOT's November 30, 2020 meeting, adaptive management discussions focused on the first minor revisions to the basemap that would occur through updating of individual GIS layers with the most currently available data.
+Another topic for exploration related to the Program's observation that implementation of the mitigation framework overall could be improved by creating a feedback loop mechanism between developers, state permitting agencies, and the Program to overcome the Program's lack of knowledge about the status and disposition of development projects for which the Program completed its review (i.e. permitting process, implementation schedule, or whether a project was cancelled altogether).
 Closing this loop would improve data accuracy and integrity, accuracy of disturbance data, fiscal management of the Stewardship Account, and most importantly, the accuracy and reliability of the credit/debit registry.
-Additional topics may be identified by MSGOT or stakeholders for this first review, but major overhauls are not expected and would not be warranted given one-year's experience and the available data.
-Any limitations or unexpected outcomes have been successfully resolved at the Program level or through MSGOT.
+These adaptive management actions were initiated in 2020 and are anticipated to implemented in 2021.
+Additional topics may be identified by MSGOT or stakeholders for this first review, but major overhauls are not expected and would not be warranted given two-year's experience and the available data.
+Any limitations or unexpected outcomes thus far have been successfully resolved at the Program level or through MSGOT.

 The mitigation framework is working and effective.
 All limitations or unexpected outcomes of the framework were successfully at the Program level or through MSGOT.
-Stewardship Account grant funds were wisely spent and those funds were well-leveraged with matching sources.
+Stewardship Account grant funds were wisely spent, and those funds were well-leveraged with matching sources.

 Montana's conservation strategy is science-based, but also crafted by and continuously improved through stakeholder engagement and pragmatic problem-solving by all parties.
 Montana continues to work collaboratively with private landowners, state and federal agency partners, industry and conservation organizations, and elected officials.
-Conservation exceeded development, and no projects were barred by the Program, MSGOT.
-Based on reports from Montana Fish, Wildlife & Parks, the population is secure.
+Conservation exceeded development, and no projects were barred by the Program or MSGOT.
+Based on the 2020 Greater Sage-grouse Population Report from Montana Fish, Wildlife & Parks2, the population is secure.
+In 2020, the population estimate has increased during spring in Montana from 44,876 individuals in 2019 to 77,977 individuals in 2020.
+This is likely due to favorable weather conditions in 2019.
 The number of confirmed active leks has held steady since 2015, with minor increases or decreases in individual years.

-Going forward, Montana is well-positioned for an assessment of conservation efforts across 11 western states, set to take place in 2020-2021.
+Going forward, Montana is well-positioned for an assessment of conservation efforts across 11 western states, set to continue to take place through 2021.
 A formal status review in the future is possible, but presently unknown.
 Montana has implemented the commitments it made in 2015, along with its partners, and our efforts have been effective.
 The future of sage grouse in Montana and whether protections are warranted in the future both depend on our collective efforts.
 Through pragmatic problem solving and continuous improvement, Montana can continue to achieve our goals.